kulshekhar/ts-jest/README.md

 Prior to version `20.0.0`, coverage reports could be obtained using the inbuilt coverage processor in ts-jest.
 Starting with version `20.0.0`, ts-jest delegates coverage processing to jest and no longer includes a coverage processor.

-To generate coverage results, set the `mapCoverage` property in the `jest` configuration section to `true`.

 > Please note that the `outDir` property in the `jest` configuration section is removed in coverage mode, due to [#201](https://github.com/kulshekhar/ts-jest/issues/201).

 ## Default Setup